BruceZu/galvanize_capstone/README.md

 ### Python and Mongo
 Python was used to scrape the initial data from [congress.gov](https://www.congress.gov/search?q={%22source%22:%22legislation%22}&pageSize=250) using the Requests and BeautifulSoup packages.
-The data collected was put into json lines format and stored into a collections in a Mongo database.
+The data collected was put into json format and stored into a collection in Mongo.

 ### my_tools.py
-The python script my_tools.py was created specifically for this project to write and read logs and files, format data from Mongo, put bill text through a Natural Language Processing pipeline, and other functions that were regularly used during scraping, exploration, and modeling of the data.
+The python script my_tools.py was created specifically for this project to write and read logs and files, format data from Mongo, put bill text through a Natural Language Processing pipeline, and other functions which were used regularly during scraping, exploration, and modeling of the data.